-DR. KARICKHOFF’S UNIQUE CAREER GOAL
+DR. KARICKHOFF’S UNIQUE CAREER IN INNOVATION

 Dr. Karickhoff’s unique career goal has been to produce through clinical research an innovation or significant contribution related to each of the 14 main anatomical structures of the eyeball.
 The most difficult task was producing an innovation or contribution related to the zonules, the sclera, and the vitreous.
 Traditionally almost no research, published papers, or innovations are related to these structures.
 His most recent work on vitreous floaters has completed his unique 30 year goal.

 Each innovation and significant contribution is listed below with letters and numbers to the right indicating where its complete description can be found in his Curriculum Vitae which is located at the bottom of this web page.
 For example: